-Major revenues that are determined to be susceptible to accrual include interest, federal grants-in-aid, and taxpaver-assessed taxes such as income, sales, corporate, excise, motor fuel taxes and unemployment compensation contributions.
-All revenues are determined to be available if collected within one year of fiscal year end.
+The State considers tax revenues to be available if they are collected within 60 days of the end of the current fiscal year end.
+Other revenues are considered to be available if received within one year after the fiscal year end.
+Major revenues that are determined to be susceptible to accrual include interest, federal grants-inaid, and taxpayer-assessed taxes such as income, sales, corporate, excise, motor fuel taxes and unemployment compensation contributions.
 Revenues earned under the terms of reimbursement agreements with other governments or private sources are recorded at the time the related expenditures are made if other eligibility requirements have been met.
 Sales and use taxes are accrued based upon filings received and an estimate of filings due by June 30.
 Net income taxes from individuals and corporations are accrued based on current income earned by the taxpayer before June 30.
 Quarterly filings, withholding statements, and other historical data are used to estimate income.
 The revenue is accrued net of an allowance for uncollectible taxes.
 Deferred revenue is recorded for receivables that are measurable but not available at year-end.